eeijcea/cordova-plugin-uic-udp/README.md

 Sent UDP request (SSDP Discovery) and wait for Answers.

-Video link for some Field Tests conducted using this plugin and one ESP8266 device over regular Home WiFi:  https://youtu.be/E5sS6gw-2oU
+Video Link for some Field Tests conducted using this plugin and one ESP8266 device over regular Home WiFi can be found <a href="https://youtu.be/E5sS6gw-2oU">Here</a>.

 <b>Only for Android/Java clients!!!</b>